 The identification of potential patients will be by the direct care team and will occur in the emergency department, fracture clinics and /or the orthopaedic trauma meeting of participating NHS hospitals.
+Posters will also be available to display about the study for patients, generic staff and specifically for staff in the emergency department.
 Radiographs taken as part of routine care will be used to assess eligibility (typically anteroposterior and axial views).
 A surgeon delegated to perform this task, will confirm eligibility and they, or other member of the direct team will invite the patient to consider joining the study.